dNamiLab/dNami/doc/usage/testcases.rst

 **1) Periodic vortex advection on a wavy mesh**

 This case solves the two-dimensional gasdynamics equations in curvilinear coordinates on a doubly-periodic domain using a wavy mesh for a strong conservative formulation.
+This case appears widely in the literature (see e.g. :cite:`visbal2002use`).
 The files for this case can be found in ``exm/2d_wavy_mesh``.
 The governing equations in curvilinear formulation are:

 .. math::